Stagecoach Inn (California): Historic designation

 The Stagecoach Inn Museum was designated Ventura County Historic Landmark No. 30 in 1976 and designated California Historical Landmark No. 659 and also placed on the U.S. National Register of Historic Places in 1975.
 It is City of Thousand Oaks Historical Landmark No. 1.

 Also on the museum grounds is Timber School, a reproduction of the 1889 school.

 On July 13, 2004, the Thousand Oaks City Council voted unanimously to declare the 1924 Timber School on Newbury Road City Landmark No. 12.

 Historic sycamore tree

 On the museum grounds, near the Tri-Village Complex, is a historic 250+ year old sycamore tree.
-The tree was designated Ventura County Landmark No. 44 on June, 1978, due to its "great age, size, and formation."
+The tree was designated Ventura County Landmark No. 44 in June 1978, due to its "great age, size, and formation."
 The tree is also designated Thousand Oaks City Landmark No. 2.
 Furthermore, General John C. Frémont passed by this tree in 1846 on his way to sign a treaty with General Andrés Pico to secure California's annexation to the U.S. The Chumash Indians are said to have bent the lower branches to mark the location of underground water.